Yellow ribbon: Canada

 A yellow ribbon, for any symbolic purpose, was uncommon in Canada until the Great War when it was used by mothers and wives of soldiers who were fighting.
 The ribbon represented a commitment, belief, and hope in the Canadian soldiers.

 World War II created a more powerful nationalism and national pride when Canada entered the war.
 The yellow ribbon began to represent the close ties and strong relationship it had with France and Great Britain, forgiving the countries of all past wrongs and fighting for their brothers and sisters.
 As the war progressed and an allied defeat seemed imminent, the ribbon represented the close ties the soldiers had back home and for their country, Canada.

-On September 11, 2001, three planes were hijacked and were deliberately crashed into World Trade Center 1, World Trade Center 2 and The Pentagon.
-A fourth plane was hijacked but failed to crash into its intended target, the White House.
-Nearly 3,000 Americans died.
-The Canadian Government enacted Operation Yellow Ribbon, to land hundreds of flights bound for the United States and all flights out of the United States.
-The ICAO announced at 9:40 am EDT that all U.S bound flights, whether over Canada or having had just departed, were to land in Canada anyway for security and protection purposes.
-Operation Yellow Ribbon represented Canada's connection and ties to America and Canada's commitment to give the American people who were stranded, food, healthcare, and shelter until all was safe and they could go home.
+Operation Yellow Ribbon was the Canadian government's operation to land hundreds of United States flights in response to the September 11 attacks.
+Operation Yellow Ribbon represented Canada's connection and ties to America and Canada's commitment to give the American people who were stranded food, healthcare, and shelter until all was safe and they could go home.